How to make your company irresistible to potential buyers

 Maximizing your business value

 When you put your business up for sale, you’re selling the future, not just the present.
 So if you don’t have a recurring revenue stream, consider how best to create one, given your type of business.
-It will increase the predictability of your revenue, the value of your business, and the interest of potential acquirers as they look to the future.
+It will increase the predictability of your revenue, the value of your business, and the interest of potential acquirers as they look ahead.